bartongroup/slivka/_sources/getting_started.rst.txt

 Installation
 ============

-Slivka is provided as a source code and an Anaconda package.
+Slivka is provided as a source code and as an Anaconda package.
 Using conda is strongly recommended, but it can also be installed with pip or setuptools once the source code is obtained.
 Make sure that the programs you intend to run are accessible from where the slivka is